Shritii-Patel/Kiyora/README.md

 ## 💡 Solution

-Nexora introduces a Zero-Knowledge access gateway.
+kiyora introduces a Zero-Knowledge access gateway.
 Instead of exposing a credential to prove access, the flow is:

 ```
 Secret Credential